sebst/archive.seb.st/content/lostphone.md

 title = "You found something?" meta_title = ""
 meta_description = ""
-slug = "lostphone"
-aliases = [ "/lostphone/" ]
 author = "sebst"

+url = "/lostphone/"

+comments = false
+share = false

 +++

 **Hi stranger!** You found something with this web address on it?
 Odds, are, that's mine!

 Of course, I want it back.
 And I will give you a reward!

 Please send me an email to [sebastian.steins@gmail.com](mailto:sebastian.steins@gmail.com?subject=I found your thing)!